 In the government-wide Statement of Net Cash Position and Statement of Activities Arising From Cash Transactions governmental activities are presented using the cash basis of accounting.
-This basis recognizes assets, liabilities, net assets, revenues and expenditures when they result from cash transactions.
+This basis recognizes assets, liabilities, net position, revenues and expenditures when they result from cash transactions, therefore revenues and expenditures are referred to as receipts and disbursements, respectively.
 This basis is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.

-As a result of the use of the cash basis of accounting, certain assets and their related revenues (such as accounts receivable and revenue for billed or unbilled services provided in current year) and certain liabilities and their related expense (such as accounts payable, unpaid good or services received in the current year and accrued expenses) are not recorded in these financial statements.
+As a result of the use of the cash basis of accounting, certain assets and their related revenues (such as accounts receivable and revenue for billed or unbilled services provided in current year) and certain liabilities and their related expense (such as accounts payable, unpaid goods or services received in the current year and accrued expenses) are not recorded in these financial statements.